ruth-mapr/drill/_docs/interfaces/odbc-win/001-install-odbc-win.md

 ---
 title: "Step 1.
-Install the MapR Drill ODBC Driver"
+Install the MapR Drill ODBC Driver on Windows"
 parent: "Using the MapR ODBC Driver on Windows"
 ---
 The MapR Drill ODBC Driver installer is available for 32-bit and 64-bit